kat066/cpuOptimization/README.md

-#CSE 148 Baseline version 2.0
+#CSE 148 Baseline version 2.1
-##Release v2.0 04/06/2018 Zinsser Zhang
+##Release v2.1 04/10/2018 Zinsser Zhang

-This is the first release of version 2.0.
-There are only minimum comments in the code.
-I will be releasing a new version very soon.
-Please refer to

-		doc/walk_through.txt

-for instructions to play around the design really quick.
+Please refer to the wiki page **Walkthrough** for instructions to play around the design really quick.
+Detailed documentations can be found in the wiki of this repository.